 Argument Description tunnel-endpoint te-id <tunnel endpoint ID></tunnel Specifies the identifier of the tunnel endpoint.
-The tunnel endpoint ID has the format teN, where N is a value from 1 to 128, for example: te1 to te128.
+The tunnel endpoint ID has the format teN, where N is a value from 1 to 128, for example: tel to tel28.
 A maximum of 128 tunnel endpoints can be configured. alias <alias></alias> Specifies an optional alias for the tunnel endpoint.
 The alias must be unique and can contain up to 128 characters.
-Aliases are case-sensitive.
-For example: (config) # tunnel-endpoint te-id te1 alias Tunnel-endpoint1
+Aliases are casesensitive.
+For example: (config) # tunnel-endpoint te-id tel alias Tunnel-endpoint1 Note: The alias cannot use the same format as the tunnel endpoint identifier, tel to tel28.

-Argument Description Note: The alias cannot use the same format as the tunnel endpoint identifier, te1 to te128. type remote ip-address <ip address=""></ip> Specifies the type, which is remote, and specifies the IP address of the tunnel endpoint.
+Argument Description type remote ip-address <ip address></ip Specifies the type, which is remote, and specifies the IP address of the tunnel endpoint.
 Only one IP address can be configured for each tunnel endpoint.
 The destinations must be reachable from the tunnel IP.
-For example: (config) # tunnel-endpoint te-id te1 type remote ip-address 1.1.1.1 Note: Once a tunnel endpoint is associated with a port group, the IP address cannot be changed.
+For example: (config) # tunnel-endpoint te-id tel type remote ip- address 1.1.1.1 Note: Once a tunnel endpoint is associated with a port group, the IP address cannot be changed.